(India) COMMUNITIES RISING: Singing bowl and focus exercise

-- One year after receiving a grant, an organization is required to submit a written project evaluation postmarked no later than the last Friday of March for the spring cycle or the last Friday of September for the fall cycle.
+- One year after receiving a grant, an organization is required to submit a form that the social justice fund will supply.
+This written project evaluation must be emailed or postmarked no later than the last Friday of March for the spring cycle or the last Friday of September for the fall cycle.

 For Questions or Information Relating to Corporate Social Responsibility Contact

 A Grand Family Resource Center workshop focusing on child custody, wills, and power of attorney.